reub-the-cube/virtual-environment/README.md

 ## give GitHub the permission to assume roles

-Browse to the ./terraform/iam_oidc_provider module and run terraform
+Browse to the ./terraform/iam_oidc_provider module Create a .auto.tfvars file to specify variables used in the terraform Applying the terraform will:
 - Create an IAM OpenID Connect provider
+- Create a role that allows an OIDC relationship between a specific repository and AWS
+- Load a specified policy and apply it to the role